zeld/psa-update/README.md

 ![Screenshot](screenshot.png)

-psa-update offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB device that has to be used to upload the firmware/map update to the car.
+`psa-update` offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB device that has to be used to upload the firmware/map update to the car.
 Updates are exclusively downloaded from the official PSA site.

 Features:
-- Download of RCC / NAC firmware updates, and GPS navigation map updates (NAC only)
+- Download updates of RCC / NAC firmwares, and navigation maps (NAC only)
-- Resume of download in case of failure
+- Resume downloads in case of failure
-- Preparation of USB storage device for car system update
+- Prepares USB flash drive for car infotainment system update
 - Lightweight self-contained executable that can run on multiple platforms: Windows, Linux, MacOS

 ## Usage